Families have sent a clear message: they want options for their children. Many are excited to return to their school campuses; many are not yet ready.

 Blended Instruction (Plan B)

-K-12 students will experience a combination of in-person learning in the school building with their teachers and classmates and online instruction through an online platform.
+Students in this plan will experience a combination of in-person learning in the school building with their teachers and classmates and online instruction through an online platform.

 Fully-Online Instruction (Plan C)

 Under this plan, all students will experience fully-online instruction as a result of school closure based on decisions from state and local officials.